Juliette Gordon Low: Start of the American Girl Guides

-In 1912, Gordon Low and Baden-Powell took a trip to the United States to spread the scouting movement.
-She hoped to bring it to her hometown, Savannah, to help girls learn practical skills and build character.
+In 1912, Low returned to the United States, and just happened to be on the same ship as Robert Baden-Powell, who was on the first leg of a round-the-world tour to encourage the Scout Movement.
+Low hoped to bring Girl Guiding to her hometown, Savannah, to help girls learn practical skills and build character.
 When she arrived, she called her cousin Nina Pape, a local educator, saying, "I've got something for the girls of Savannah, and all America, and all the world, and we're going to start it tonight."
-Soon after, in March 1912, Juliette formed the first two American Girl Guides patrols, registering 18 girls.
+Soon after, in March 1912, Low formed the first two American Girl Guides patrols, registering 18 girls.

-The early growth of the movement in the United States was due to Gordon Low's extensive social connections and early work to recruit new members and leaders, among them her family and friends.
+The early growth of the movement in the United States was due to Low's extensive social connections and early work to recruit new members and leaders, among them her family and friends.
 She also advertised in newspapers and magazines.
 Baden-Powell put her in touch with people interested in Girl Guiding, including Louise Carnegie.
-After forming the first American troops, Juliette described herself as "deep in Girl Guides," and, by the next year, she had released the first American Girl Guides manual, entitled How Girls Can Help Their Country, based on Scouting for Boys by Robert Baden-Powell and How Girls Can Help to Build Up the Empire by Agnes Baden-Powell.
+After forming the first American troops, Low described herself as "deep in Girl Guides", and, by the next year, she had released the first American Girl Guides manual, entitled How Girls Can Help Their Country, a slightly amended version of Agnes B-P's book, How Girls Can Help to Build Up the Empire, itself based on Scouting for Boys by Robert Baden-Powell.

-Gordon Low established the first headquarters in a remodeled carriage house, behind the Savannah home she had inherited from her husband.
+Low established the first headquarters in a remodeled carriage house at 330 Drayton Street in Savannah, behind the home she had inherited from her husband.
 The headquarters contained meeting rooms for the local Girl Guide patrols, while the lot outside provided space for marching or signaling drills and sports, including basketball.
-Edmund Strudwick Nash, who rented the main house from Gordon Low, offered to pay rent on the carriage house as his contribution to the organization, becoming one of the American Girl Guide's first benefactors.
+Edmund Strudwick Nash, who rented the main house from Low, offered to pay rent on the carriage house as his contribution to the organization, becoming one of the American Girl Guide's first benefactors.
 Nash's son, Ogden Nash, immortalized "Mrs Low's House" in one of his poems.

-Gordon Low traveled along the East Coast, spreading Girl Guiding to other communities, before returning to Savannah to speak with President Taft, who would be visiting her home.
+Low traveled along the East Coast, spreading Girl Guiding to other communities, before returning to Savannah to speak with President William Taft, who would be visiting her home.
 She hoped to convince him that his daughter, Helen, should become a patron for the Girl Guides, but was unsuccessful.